 - Next Steps

 This guide continues the tour were Getting Started User Guide left off.
 If you haven't yet completed that tour, do it first.
-When you have concluded the tour of the Geotagger example application's screens, return to this guide and we will turn to setting up our own ODK Aggregate server, and setting the application up to run on that server.
+When you have concluded the tour of the Geotagger example application's screens, return to this guide and we will turn to setting up our own application and server.

-Now that we have seen how a device can join an already-configured application, and synchronize its view of the data with the ODK Aggregate server hosting the application, it is time to set up our own ODK Aggregate server.
+Now that we have seen how a device can join an already-configured application, and synchronize its view of the data with the ODK Aggregate server hosting the application, it is time to set up our own ODK-X application.

 Next, we will work through the steps to configure your device with an ODK-X application (rather than downloading an existing application from a server).

 This task begins with setting up the ODK Application Designer on your computer.

 For the purposes of this tutorial, we have created a copy of the Application Designer that only contains the files for this Geotagger example (it is otherwise identical).

 Read the Intro and Overview sections to get a sense of the features and functionality of the ODK-X Application Designer environment (we will install it below).
 Follow this guide to Setting Up ODK Application Designer.

 Finally, follow this guide to Launching the Application Designer.

 If successful, the cmd window (on Windows) should display some status messages.
 Below is a screen-shot of my cmd window beginning with a dir of the contents of the directory, and running grunt in that directory: